We’ve all heard that exercise is a benefit to our physical and mental health.

 It’s worth checking with a doctor or a pelvic health physical therapist, who can ensure you are doing the exercises properly.

-Pelvic healthy physical therapy can provide exercises to stabilize and strengthen your core as well as Kegels and other exercises to strengthen your pelvic floor muscles.
+Pelvic health physical therapy can provide exercises to stabilize and strengthen your core as well as Kegels and other exercises to strengthen your pelvic floor muscles.

 This type of pelvic floor rehabilitation is an important first-line treatment for patients with bowel incontinence.
 Here’s what can be included in pelvic floor rehabilitation:4